radian-software/apheleia/README.md

 * `apheleia-post-format-hook`: Normal hook run after Apheleia formats a buffer.
 Run if the formatting is successful, even when no changes are made to the buffer.
+* `apheleia-max-alignment-size`: The maximum number of characters that a diff region can have to be processed using Apheleia's dynamic programming algorithm for point alignment.
+This cannot be too big or Emacs will hang noticeably on large reformatting operations, since the DP algorithm is quadratic-time.

 ## Contributing